Java HashMap

 map.containsKey("Apple");

-Removing the key from the map.
+This method is used for remove the given key from the map.

 HashMap<String,Integer> map = new HashMap<>();